dlstreamer/pipeline-server/docs/running_video_analytics_serving.md

 # Running Intel(R) DL Streamer Pipeline Server
 | [Intel(R) DL Streamer Pipeline Server Microservice](#dlstreamer-pipeline-server-microservice) | [Interacting with the Microservice](#interacting-with-the-microservice) | [Real Time Streaming Protocol (RTSP) Re-streaming](#real-time-streaming-protocol-rtsp-re-streaming) | [Selecting Pipelines and Models at Runtime](#selecting-pipelines-and-models-at-runtime) | [Developer Mode](#developer-mode) | [Enabling Hardware Accelerators](#enabling-hardware-accelerators) |

-Intel(R) DL Streamer Pipeline Server docker images can be started using standard `docker run` and `docker compose` commands.
+Intel(R) Deep Learning Streamer (Intel(R) DL Streamer) Pipeline Server docker images can be started using standard `docker run` and `docker compose` commands.
 For convenience a simplified run script is provided to pass common options to `docker run` such as proxies, device mounts, and to expose the default microservice port (8080).

 The following sections give an overview of the way the